Nicolineshansen/22117_PTEN_25/docking/README.md

 ## Docking of PTEN mutations and PIP3

 ### Preparation of ligand file
-Download .sdf file from this link: https://pubchem.ncbi.nlm.nih.gov/compound/11029524 Export the structure to .mol2 format
+Download .sdf file from this link: https://pubchem.ncbi.nlm.nih.gov/compound/11029524 \n Export the structure to .mol2 format

 ### Preparation of mutated PTEN structures